sjfakharian/Data-Insight-Tools/Bias_Detection.md

 ### Defining Algorithmic Bias and Its Implications

 Algorithmic bias refers to systematic errors in machine learning systems that create unfair outcomes, such as privileging one arbitrary group of users over others.
 These biases can manifest as discriminatory treatment or impact, often reflecting and amplifying existing societal inequities.
-As machine learning systems become increasingly integrated into consequential decision-making processes, algorithmic bias can lead to significant real-world harms[^1].
+As machine learning systems become increasingly integrated into consequential decision-making processes, algorithmic bias can lead to significant real-world harms.

 The problem extends beyond technical issues into ethical, legal, and social domains.
-As Barocas, Hardt, and Narayanan argue, machine learning has become "a peculiar way of making decisions characteristic of modern society" where institutions "represent populations as data tables" and apply "statistical machinery" to mine patterns and make decisions about individuals[^1].
+As Barocas, Hardt, and Narayanan argue, machine learning has become "a peculiar way of making decisions characteristic of modern society" where institutions "represent populations as data tables" and apply "statistical machinery" to mine patterns and make decisions about individuals.
 This leap of faith—assuming individuals will follow the patterns found in aggregates—forms the basis of consequential decisions affecting people's lives.

 ### Key Concepts: Fairness, Discrimination, and Disparate Impact

 Fairness in machine learning can be understood through multiple lenses, but fundamentally concerns the absence of discrimination or unwarranted bias in algorithmic decisions.
-Discrimination occurs when there is "wrongful consideration on the basis of group membership"[^1].
+Discrimination occurs when there is "wrongful consideration on the basis of group membership".
 It is domain-specific, relating to opportunities that affect people's lives, and concerns socially salient categories that have historically served as bases for unjustified adverse treatment.

 Disparate impact refers to practices that adversely affect one group of people with a protected characteristic more than another, even when rules or practices appear neutral.
-This concept acknowledges that discrimination can occur without explicit intent, focusing instead on outcomes and effects of decisions[^1].
+This concept acknowledges that discrimination can occur without explicit intent, focusing instead on outcomes and effects of decisions.

 ### Bias in Data vs. Bias in Models

 Bias can originate from two primary sources within machine learning systems:

 1. **Bias in Data**: Historical and social inequalities embedded in training data can perpetuate discrimination.
-As noted in the book, "We must accept decisions made as if all individuals were going to follow the rule of the aggregate"[^1].
+As noted in the book, "We must accept decisions made as if all individuals were going to follow the rule of the aggregate".
 This becomes problematic when historical data reflects systemic discrimination or underrepresentation.
 2. **Bias in Models**: Even with unbiased data, model design choices, feature selection, and optimization objectives can introduce or amplify bias.
 Models may learn to associate protected attributes with outcomes in ways that reinforce discrimination.

 ### The Fairness Lifecycle